RayhanehCoding/Personal-Projects/README.md

 ## Hi there 👋
+I recently graduated with my master's in experimental particle physics on the SNO+ experiment, located at SNOLAB, 2m underground.
+That's right.
+The lab is located 2000 meters below the surface level.
+During my time, I learned big data analysis and model building.
+I am currently enhancing my coding skills and financial knowledge through doing projects.

+My next project is working on estimating the financial risk of a portfolio of stocks.
+Using the Monte Carlo simulation technique and studying the correlation between different random variables associated with the portfolio and the market.
 <!--
 **RayhanehCoding/RayhanehCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.